Terms of Business – Advice for Employers Website

 4.2.
-I reserve the right to charge interest if payment is not made within 1 month of sending you the bill.
-In this situation, interest will be charged on a daily basis at 8% over the Bank of England base rate, and will accrue from the date falling 1 month after I send the bill.
+We reserve the right to charge interest if payment is not made within 1 month of sending you the bill.
+In this situation, interest will be charged on a daily basis at 8% over the Bank of England base rate, and will accrue from the date falling 1 month after we send the bill.

 4.3.
-You also agree that I may retain any documents belonging to you until payment has been made.
+You also agree that we may retain any documents belonging to you until payment has been made.

 4.4.
 Payments of fees and expenses up to £500 may be made in cash but greater amounts must be paid by cheque or bank transfer.
-You are responsible for any charges in respect of any payment to me, for example, bank charges deducted by your bank from a bank transfer or charges in respect of payments made by credit card.
-If you deposit more than £500 in cash I reserve the right to charge you for any additional checks I deem necessary regarding the source of the funds.
+You are responsible for any charges in respect of any payment, for example, bank charges deducted by your bank from a bank transfer or charges in respect of payments made by credit card.
+If you deposit more than £500 in cash we reserve the right to charge you for any additional checks we deem necessary regarding the source of the funds.

 4.5.
-I am unable to make payments to a third party on your behalf.
+We are unable to make payments to a third party on your behalf.

 5.1.
 The information and documents provided on the Website are for general use on a ‘do it yourself’ basis and are not intended to be comprehensive or a replacement for obtaining specific legal advice about your situation.
-Using the information or documents without consulting me or another professional adviser is at your own risk.
-Alison Colley trading as Real Employment Law Advice accepts no responsibility and gives no representations or warranties, express or implied, that any of the information and materials on the Website are complete, accurate or free from errors or omissions.
+Using the information or documents without consulting us or another professional adviser is at your own risk.
+Real Employment Law Advice Limited accepts no responsibility and gives no representations or warranties, express or implied, that any of the information and materials on the Website are complete, accurate or free from errors or omissions.

 5.2.
 Any documents you buy online may only be used for personal or business use by you or your business.
 The documents may not be re-sold, re-published, re-distributed or used in part or whole to create documents for any other party.

 5.6.
-In addition you agree that if, for any reason, Alison Colley t/a Real Employment Law Advice is liable for any damages, other than those for death or personal injury, the total liability of Alison Colley t/a Real Employment Law Advice shall be limited to the amount of the document purchased.
+In addition you agree that if, for any reason, Real Employment Law Advice Limited is liable for any damages, other than those for death or personal injury, the total liability of Real Employment Law Advice Limited shall be limited to the amount of the document purchased.

-If during this transaction you need advice on investments I will have to refer you to someone who is authorised by the FCA, as I am not.
+If during this transaction you need advice on investments we will have to refer you to someone who is authorised by the FCA, as we are not authorised to advise.

 7.1.
-Any work that I do may involve tax implications or necessitate the consideration of tax planning strategies.
-I am not qualified to advise you on the tax implication of a transaction, or the likelihood of them arising.
-If you have any need for tax advice, please raise this with me immediately.
-If I cannot assist you I will endeavour to identify a source of assistance for you.
+Any work that we do may involve tax implications or necessitate the consideration of tax planning strategies.
+We are not qualified to advise you on the tax implication of a transaction, or the likelihood of them arising.
+If you have any need for tax advice, please raise this with us immediately.
+If we cannot assist you we will endeavour to identify a source of assistance for you.

 7.2.
-The provision of tax advice is not included in my service or duty of care to you.
+The provision of tax advice is not included in our service or duty of care to you.

-I am committed to promoting Equality & Diversity in all of my dealings with clients, third parties and employees.
+We are committed to promoting Equality & Diversity in all of our dealings with clients, third parties and employees.

 9.1.
-For the protection of all clients, and as required by law, I operate a money laundering reporting procedure.
+For the protection of all clients, and as required by law, we operate a money laundering reporting procedure.

 9.2.
 Solicitors are under a professional and legal obligation to keep the affairs of clients confidential.
 This obligation, however, is subject of a statutory exception; recent legislation on money laundering and terrorist financing has placed solicitors under a legal duty in certain circumstances to disclose information to the Serious Organised Crime Agency.

 9.3.
 Where a Solicitor knows or suspects that a transaction on behalf of a client involves money laundering the solicitor may be required to make a money laundering disclosure.
-If, while I am acting for you, it becomes necessary to make a money laundering disclosure, I may not be able to inform you that a disclosure has been made.
+If, while we are acting for you, it becomes necessary to make a money laundering disclosure, we may not be able to inform you that a disclosure has been made.

 10.1.
-After completing the work for you I am entitled to keep all of your papers and documents whilst there is any money owing for charges and expenses.
-I will inform you or the appropriate persons that your file will be retained.
+After completing the work for you we are entitled to keep all of your papers and documents whilst there is any money owing for charges and expenses.
+We will inform you or the appropriate persons that your file will be retained.

 10.2.
-Thereafter continued storage is on the understanding that I have the right to destroy any documents after such period as I consider reasonable or to make a charge for storage if I ask you to collect your papers and you refuse to do so.
+Thereafter continued storage is on the understanding that we have the right to destroy any documents after such period as we consider reasonable or to make a charge for storage if we ask you to collect your papers and you refuse to do so.

 11.1.
-I aim to communicate with you by such method as you request.
+We aim to communicate with you by such method as you request.

 11.2.
 You should be aware that email and other modes of electronic and/or internet communication are not necessarily instantaneous or secure forms of communication, and information sent in this way can be intercepted, lost, destroyed or be incomplete.

 11.3.
-I do not normally encrypt or password protect email attachments, but can do so on request.
+We do not normally encrypt or password protect email attachments, but can do so on request.

 11.4.
 Communications by mobile phone may also be insecure.

 11.5.
-If you do not want me to communicate with you via email or mobile phone or any other method please let me know.
+If you do not want us to communicate with you via email or mobile phone or any other method please let us know.

 12.1.
-I will hold and use information about you so that I can deal with your matter and also to meet my own legal and regulatory obligations.
+We will hold and use information about you so that we can deal with your matter and also to meet our own legal and regulatory obligations.

 12.2.
-I am registered with the Information Commissioners Office and further information about my data protection policies are available upon request.
+We are registered with the Information Commissioners Office and further information about our data protection policies are available upon request.

 12.3.
-I use the information you provide primarily for the provision of legal services to you and for related purposes including:
+We use the information you provide primarily for the provision of legal services to you and for related purposes including: